 Engineering focuses on the way man-made things, like engines, structures, technological tools and machines work.
 Engineering is a very broad subject that covers an array of different disciplines, including chemical engineering, electrical engineering, civil engineering and mechanical engineering.
 It plays a vital role in our daily lives, from the way we receive electricity in our homes and streets and society needs individuals skilled in engineering for it to function.

-You can also see our Engineering personal statement examples, these will help you to gain an insight into what you need for your personal statement.
+You can also see our Engineering personal statement examples; these will help you to gain an insight into what you need for your personal statement.

-During engineering programmes students will be assessed through written coursework, lab work and presentations as well as group work projects.
+During engineering programmes, students will be assessed through written coursework, lab work and presentations as well as group work projects.

 Engineering offers strong employability skills, especially if individuals take a sandwich course and gain industry knowledge and experience during their degree.
-Students will gain skills in critical thinking and develop a flexible mind-set and approach to the subject as the world of engineering is constantly changing.
+Students will gain skills in critical thinking and develop a flexible mindset and approach to the subject as the world of engineering is constantly changing.

 Candidates who choose to attend university gain many skills that they can use later in life, and in employment after graduation, from organisation and time-management skills from completing deadlines and social skills through presentations and group work.

-If students hold a passion for maths, design and solving problems then engineering suits well.
+If students hold a passion for Maths, Design and solving problems then engineering suits well.
 Engineering offers rewarding career prospects with the broad range of employment opportunities available through all disciplines of the subject.

 There are many different career sectors available to students depending on the area of engineering that studied at university.
 Civil engineering graduates may find themselves working for big construction companies, while chemical engineering students might go into working in research.

-Universities will aid students in gaining access in areas where there is a strong demand for graduates, and students will study relevant areas to keep them up to date.
+Universities will aid students in gaining access in areas where there is a high demand for graduates, and students will study relevant areas to keep them up to date.
 Engineering offers students the ability to start their own business or become a member of an established company.